Arifur Rahman: Cartoon controversy in Bangladesh

-Arifur Rahman's cartoons were regularly published in the satirical weekly supplement of The Daily Prothom Alo, Alpin, but the one published in the 17 September 17, 2007 edition stirred quite a bit of controversy.
+Arifur Rahman's cartoons were regularly published in the satirical weekly supplement of the Prothom Alo newspaper, Alpin, but the one published in the 17 September 17, 2007 edition stirred quite a bit of controversy.
 The cartoon features a conversation between a little boy and an older man.
 The apparently funny and harmless cartoon hurt a group of people's Islamic religious sentiments and Arif was sued for his cartoon.
 Some people led by acclaimed religious influencers chose to call for a nationwide strike in Bangladesh on the back of the incident.
 Alpin was discontinued and the editor, Sumanta Alam, was fired, effective immediately.
-The editor of The Daily Prothom Alo, Matiur Rahman promised never to publish Arifur Rahman's cartoon in his newspaper again.
-And last, but not least, Arif was arrested at his Dhaka residence on September 18, 2007.
+The editor of Prothom Alo, Matiur Rahman promised never to publish Arifur Rahman's cartoon in his newspaper again.
+Arif was arrested one day later on September 18, from his residence in Dhaka.
 He was arrested for being a “traitor” and for “hurting the religious sentiments” under the blasphemy and emergency law of Bangladesh.